 Can payments be setup using a spreadsheet?

 Yes.
-A spreadsheet may be uploaded using the CSV form.
-Personal support is to create this upload also available.
+A spreadsheet may be send directly to ProZ*Pay via email or uploaded using the CSV form.
+Personal support will make this process simple.

 What fees does ProZ.com charge for this service?

 When fees are paid by the outsourcer, a service fee is added to the invoice to cover fees for making payments.
 Business members pay 2% and all others 5% for payments.
 There are also fees for funding payments with credit cards, PayPal, etc. Please note fees are subject to change.